 Scientific and medical journals are filled with articles on the activity and benefits of probiotics – their value to human health continues to generate optimism …

 Probiotics are living micro-organisms which, when consumed in sufficient quantities, produce systemic and digestive benefits.
 Among the many probiotic strains, the lactobacillus genus of bacteria is particularly well represented.
-Colonising the intestines and vagina, lactobacillus has various effects and in particular, can:
+Colonizing the intestines and vagina, lactobacillus genus of probiotics for women has various effects and in particular, can:

 Lactobacillus gasseri, a strain naturally present in human breast milk, is thus part of the group of micro-organisms that are essential for overall equilibrium.
 A recent discovery, however, has identified its potential in a completely different area – that of weight control.

 ~Indeed Lactobacillus gasseri represents a major new addition in a field where there is considerable cross-over between genetic and metabolic causes, low metabolic energy, cardiovascular disease and type 2 diabetes.

 ~A number of studies report that consumption of Lactobacillus gasseri promotes a reduction in abdominal adipose fat.
 A 12-week, double-blind Japanese study of 210 adults with abdominal adiposity clearly showed that Lactobacillus gasseri reduced BMI (Body Mass Index), waist and hip circumference, and abdominal fat mass by 8.5% in comparison with a control group where no such parameter changes were noted.
 However, the researchers also found that regular ingestion is necessary for such effects to endure.

 ~Research published in the journal Nature in 2006 had already indicated that microbial populations in the gut are different between lean and obese people and that when obese people lose weight, the composition of their microflora reverts back to that of individuals with a normal BMI, thus suggesting obesity may have a microbial component.